oemof/oemof-solph/docs/usage.rst

 Link.

-.. note:: See the :py:class:`~oemof.solph.custom.Link` class for all parameters and the mathematical background.
+.. note:: See the :py:class:`~oemof.solph.custom.link.Link` class for all parameters and the mathematical background.

 .. _oemof_solph_custom_sinkdsm_label: